jacobkap/crimebythenumbers/docs/pdf-scraping.md

 }
 ```

 We have one final thing to do, make the date column Date type.
-The date in the "dates" column aren't in the Date format for R which means that while we can easy read it, R doesn't know that it is a date (it thinks it's just a bunch of text) and can't do any date-related functions like grabbing the year or months from it.
+The date in the "dates" column aren't in the Date format for R which means that while we can easy read it, R doesn't know that it is a date and can't do any date-related functions like grabbing the year or months from it.
 We can use the `lubridate` package we worked with earlier to turn it into a date.
 Since this date is in the month-day-year order we will use the function `mdy()`.

 ```r